apache/helix/README.md

 To deploy the web site to Apache infrastructure: sh website/deploySite.sh -Dusername=uid -Dpassword=pwd (-DskipTests if you don't want to run units tests) uid is your asf id, pwd is the password

-### Deploying the .war file

-To Deploy the Dashboard build the dashboard with mvn clean compile.
-The resulting .war file needs to be deployed on a suitable server such as Tomcat.
-Run standalone Zookeeper and the RestAdmin Webapp.
-Then deploy the dashboard on the server.